The $S_n$-equivariant top weight Euler characteristic of $M_{g,n}$: Introduction

 The origins of the formula \eqref{eq:main} are discussed in Remark~\ref{rem:history}.
 The sum is finite; see Remark~\ref{rem:finite}.
 The ordinary (numerical) top weight Euler characteristics of $M_{g,n}$, which were also not previously known, may be deduced from Theorem~\ref{thm:faber-conj}; see Corollary~\ref{cor:numerical}.

-The starting point for our proof of Theorem~\ref{thm:faber-conj} is a chain complex from \cite{cgp-marked} that computes the top weight cohomology $\Gr_{2d}^W H^*(\cM_{g,n};\QQ)$.
-This chain complex is a \emph{graph complex}, whose generators are certain genus $g$ graphs with $n$ distinct marked points and some orientation data.
-The $S_n$-action preserves the subspaces spanned by graphs with a fixed underlying stable graph, i.e., the graph obtained by forgetting all marked points and stabilizing.
+The starting point for our proof of Theorem~\ref{thm:faber-conj} is a chain complex from \cite{cgp-markedpoints-published}, denoted $K^{(g,n)}$, that computes the top weight cohomology $\Gr_{2d}^W H^*(\cM_{g,n};\QQ)$.
+This chain complex is a \emph{graph complex}, whose generators are certain genus $g$ graphs with $n$ distinct marked points and some orientation data; see Section \ref{subsec:Graphs and graph complexes} below.
+The $n=0$ case is treated in the previous paper \cite{cgp-graph-homology}, where it was used to relate the top weight cohomology of $\cM_g$ to the Grothendieck-Teichm\"uller Lie algebra.